Translate

 See: Cowboys, horses, guns, cans of beans

-Hear: Bullet ricochets, clicking of spurs, smashing bottles, horses trotting
+Hear: Bullet ricochets, clicking of spurs, smashing bottles,

 Characters: Cowboys, native Americans, sheriff, deputy